Nutrient-rich little muffins are full of flavor

 The recipe here, adapted freely from one I found at goodinthesimple.com , makes 24 small, moist muffins.
 Cut the recipe in half (but use 2 eggs) to make just 1 dozen.
 Mix-ins such as dried fruit or toasted chopped nuts work well in this -- I used dried cranberries in half of my muffins.
 I'd avoid fresh mix-ins such as fresh blueberries, which would overwhelm the muffin with too much moisture.

-I cooked all of these, and used all but 1/2 cup of them mashed,
+I cooked these five, and used all but 1/2 cup mashed.

 Makes 24